supaIC/Cipher-AI-Vault/README.md

 *Please note that this demo is a proof of concept and is not intended for production use.
 This project was developed as part of a [**Developer Grant from the DFINITY Foundation**](https://dfinity.org/grants).*

-## Demo Canisters snd Repositories
+## Demo Canisters and Repositories

 The demo canister is live and can be accessed [**here**](https://qehbq-rqaaa-aaaan-ql2iq-cai.icp0.io/).